 According to court filings, investors, investment advisors, and regulators questioned whether 1 Global Capital was offering or selling a security and whether the investment offering should be registered with the U.S. Securities and Exchange Commission (SEC).

-Ledbetter and another attorney identified as Jan Douglas Atlas, who also provided outside counsel for 1 Global Capital, allegedly knew that if the company’s investment offering was classified as a security by the SEC, it would undermine its ability to raise funds from retail investors and continue to operate without substantial additional expenses and reporting requirements.
-The classification would also undermine the profits and fees that Ledbetter and other principals would obtain from the company’s operations.
+The defendant and another attorney identified as Jan Douglas Atlas, who also provided outside counsel for 1 Global Capital, allegedly knew that if the company’s investment offering was classified as a security by the SEC, it would undermine its ability to raise funds from retail investors and continue to operate without substantial additional expenses and reporting requirements.
+The classification would also undermine the profits and fees that the defendant and other principals would obtain from the company’s operations.

-Ledbetter purportedly used Atlas’s letters to illegally raise money while knowing that the letters were intentionally misleading.
+The Fort Lauderdale defendant purportedly used the other attorney’s letters to illegally raise money while knowing that the letters were intentionally misleading.
 He cited and used the letters in numerous pitches and communications to investment advisors and investors, the filings claim.
 He was personally involved in raising more than $100 million in investor funds that went to 1 Global Capital, through his own pitches as well as through investment advisors he brought to the company.
 Over the years, he purportedly received $3 million, the majority of which was for commissions.

 South Florida Fraud Defense Attorney